AnaMorales4/CS2_TinderClone_NAMatch/back/README.md

 • Clone the repository
 • You must have nodejs installed
 • npm install to install all the dependencies listed in the package.json file.

+add to the .env of the backend:

+SECRET_JWT=esteesmijwtkey

+MONGO_URI=mongodb://localhost:27017/mydatabase